 - Supporting and validating existing records via visual inspection of physical evidence observed during a site visit

 Level B – Utility detection using EML and GPR

 - Detection and utility location services using geophysical techniques, including high density array

 - Observation and location of underground utilities, using either a manhole/inspection chamber or physical excavation and exposure

-How is it different from other specifications?
+How is PAS 128 different from other specifications?

 With a menu of survey types, detection methods, quality levels and geospatial locations, the PAS 128 survey provides detailed selection criteria to facilitate confidence in the data provided.
-It covers project planning and scoping process, classification system for quality levels, desktop utility records search and detection, verification and location.
+It covers the project planning and scoping process, classification system for quality levels, desktop utility records search and detection, verification and location.

 Previous utility mapping specifications have been subject to the interpretation of the practitioner.
 Whilst PAS 128 is voluntary, Technics has experienced a greater demand for transparency when planning for infrastructure projects.
 Therefore, our clients have welcomed the higher standards set by this underground utilities specification.

 With collaboration in mind, it’s important to agree on the scoping of works at the planning phase of any project.
 With Technics’ suite of services and over 25 years’ experience, we can fulfil every element of PAS 128.

 If you require any support on this process or you need a greater understanding of how to tailor your project to PAS 128, then please call our offices or email email@example.com to discuss the survey further.